polkadot-developers/substrate-developer-hub.github.io/docs/contracts/introduction.md

 * [Model](https://paritytech.github.io/ink/ink_model/index.html): Medium-level abstractions to write smart contracts heavily inspired by [Fleetwood](https://github.com/paritytech/fleetwood).
 * [Core](https://paritytech.github.io/ink/ink_core/index.html): The core utilities and APIs used to interact with the Contract module.

-### Similarities to Solidity
+We expect that most users will develop using the language layer, but thanks to the other abstractions, it is possible for developers to create their own Rust eDSL for their specific needs.

+### Contract Components
-ink! should feel familiar in structure to developers who have used Solidity:

-* The skeleton of a contract has all of the same components that you might expect:
+ink! should feel familiar to developers who have programmed using other modern smart contract languages.
+The skeleton of a contract has all of the same components that you might expect:

   * Events
   * Storage
   * Deployment (Constructor) Function
   * Public Functions
   * Internal functions

-* Just like Ethereum, function mutability and visibility are explicit in ink!.

-* ink! exposes a number of environment variables to the contract developer like the `caller`, `balance`, `gas_left`, and more!
+In ink!, mutability and visibility are explicitly defined per contract function.
+In these functions, you cain access to a number of common Substrate types like `AccountId`, `Balances`, `Hash`, etc...
+Additionally, you gain access to commonly used environment variables like the `caller`, `balance`, `gas_left`, and more!

-### Differences to Solidity
+### Rust

-Being based in Rust, the list of differences to Solidity far surpass what can be written here, but we will touch on some notable ones:

-* Through Rust, ink! can provide compile time overflow/underflow safety.
+Being written in Rust, ink! can provide compile time overflow/underflow safety.
 Using a Rust compiler configuration, you can specify whether you want to support overflowing math, or if you want contract execution to panic when overflows occur.
 No need to continually import "Safe Math" libraries, although Rust also provides [integrated checked, wrapped, and saturated math functions](https://doc.rust-lang.org/std/primitive.u32.html).

-* Rust also provides a safe API for describing values which are not set with the [Option](https://doc.rust-lang.org/std/option/index.html) type.
-In Ethereum, you would use the `0x0` address to represent "no one" when checking ownership of an asset or burning tokens.
-With ink! and Rust, you can explicitly specify a value as `None` which has no disambiguous meaning.
+Additionally, Rust provides a safe API for describing values which are not set with the [Option](https://doc.rust-lang.org/std/option/index.html) type.
+This means when a you specify a value as `None`, there is no unambiguous meaning to what that value represents.

-* Through Substrate, ink! gains access to a ["low influence" random number generator](https://crates.parity.io/srml_system/struct.Module.html#method.random).
+### Test Environment

-* Finally, ink! provides a built in test environment which can be used to perform off-chain unit testing with the Rust framework.
+ink! provides a built in test environment which can be used to perform off-chain unit testing with the Rust framework.
+This makes it simple and easy to ensure that your contract code functions as expected, without the need for third party testing platforms.

+### Random Number Generation

+Through Substrate, ink! gains access to a ["low influence" random number generator](https://crates.parity.io/srml_system/struct.Module.html#method.random).
+This is initially implemented through a low-influence "triplet mix" convolution of previous block hash values, but in the future it will be generated from a secure verifiable random function.